LogtalkDotOrg/logtalk.org/_pages/features.md

 ### Protocols (interfaces)

 Separation between interface and implementation is supported.
-Predicate directives (declarations) can be contained inside *protocols* (interfaces), which can be implemented by any object.
+Predicate directives (declarations) can be contained inside *protocols* (interfaces), which can be implemented by any number of objects (and categories).
 Protocols are first-class entities, alongside objects and categories.

-### Parametric objects
+### Parametric objects (and categories)

-Object identifiers can be compound terms containing free variables that can be used to parametrize object predicates.
-This allows us to interpret predicate clauses as providing *instantiations* of a parametric object identifier.
+Object (and category) identifiers can be compound terms containing free variables that can be used to parametrize object (or category) predicates.
+Notably, this allows the interpretation of predicate clauses as providing *instantiations* of a parametric object identifier.
 I.e. using a parametric object we can associate any number of predicates with a compound term.

 ### Prototypes and classes